AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/account/finance.rst

 #.	**New**.
 This represents that we have just recently created the withdrawal application and prepared the funds.
 #.	**On Payment**.
 This means that the transfer process for this application is under way, but the recipient system did not confirm the transfer just yet.
 #.	**Paid**.
-This status shows that the process is complete, the money is on your external account, and everything went according to plan. `System Hold`_
+This status shows that the process is complete, the money is on your external account, and everything went according to plan. `system hold`_

 .. image:: ../../img/account/finance/payout_status.png
    :scale: 100 %